Wright Family Foundation is a registered Charitable Trust.

-For nearly 20 years humanitarians Chloe and Wayne Wright have tirelessly dedicated their time, as well as generous financial contributions, to providing educational services that improve the lives and prospects of New Zealanders, with a particular focus on mothers and children.
+For more than 20 years humanitarians Chloe and Wayne Wright have tirelessly dedicated their time, as well as generous financial contributions, to providing educational services that improve the lives and prospects of New Zealanders, with a particular focus on mothers and children.

 While they are chalk and cheese in life, the Tauranga-based humanitarians have the same down-to-earth philosophy and expectation – which, as Chloe puts it, is kindness and compassion in its simplest form.